dekoza/k_1/README.txt

 The format of returned list is exactly the same as input list.

+To run an example as in the assignment, simply run:

+$ python3 main.py

 To run tests:

 $ pip install -r requirements.txt